The technique that amplifies the power of your intention...

 As you embark on this practice, there are a few optional recommendations to consider:

-Limit your intake of red meat, alcohol, sugar, and processed food when possible.
+c) Limit your intake of red meat, alcohol, sugar, and processed food when possible.

-MEYA 7-week self-remembering program
+MEYA 7-week self-remembering program.

 Below is our recommended program.
 Each week has different exercises.
 In the evenings, remember to consider how the challenge went that day.
 Set the intention for the next day and renew it in the morning.
 After the seven-week cycle, you will be able to decide how to combine your exercises to keep the effort at a comfortable level; you may also come up with your own, personalised challenges.
 Remember that energy goes in cycles, so if you feel that you need to take a break, then do it.
-In any case, we recommend having a break every 7 weeks according to your experience.
+In any case, we recommend having a break every 7 weeks cycle.

 Exercise 1 - Be present each time you dress and undress